avinash3200/ai-planners/README.md

 The are designed for the blocks world problem.
 The blocks world is described as follows.

 > There are `N` blocks, table and a robotic arm.
 Blocks are identified by integers `1` to `N`.
 Each block can sit on top of another block or on the table.
 There can be a stack of blocks of arbitrary height.
-However only one block can be directly on another block.
+However, only one block can be directly on another block.
 No two blocks can be sitting directly on the same block.
 The bottom most block of a stack must be on the table.
 The table can hold any number of blocks.
 If there is no block on top of a block, then the block is clear.
 The robotic arm can hold only one block.
 If the robotic arm does not hold any block, it is empty.

 The propositions for this problem are as follows.